American Civil War

 Detail of sand table model.
 Alexander's batteries around the Peach Orchard and the Trostle Farm.
 Wilcox's brigade is in the background.

-The troops of Hancock's II Corps had just settled in to eating their midday meal when the first shells hit, and scrambled like bugs to find cover.
+The troops of Hancock's II Corps had just settled into eating their midday meal when the first shells hit, and scrambled like bugs to find cover.
 The first few rounds were accurate and took some lives or blew up a caisson or two.
 But as the smoke started to envelope both the target and the Confederate guns (there was no breeze to carry it away), the accuracy fell off.
-Confederate gunners tended to be pretty sloppy and shoot high, so the subsequent shot and shell mostly flew over the top of Cemetery Ridge, landing in the rear areas.
+Confederate gunners tended to be pretty sloppy and shoot high, as was normal when firing at an elevated target, so the subsequent shot and shell mostly flew over the top of Cemetery Ridge, landing in the rear areas.

 Also, Confederate ammunition was extremely faulty.
 Numerous reports on the receiving end that day indicated that as many as three out of four Confederate shell and shrapnel rounds were duds, landing in the rear areas as inert round shot.
-Confederate fuzes were known to be so slipshod, in fact (either exploding prematurely or not at all) that there was doctrine in their own artillery not to fire over the heads of infantry.
+Confederate fuzes were known to be so slipshod, in fact (either exploding prematurely or not at all) that there was doctrine in their own artillery not to fire over the heads of infantry, lest the shells prematurely explode in the air over friendlies.
 So, while they were seeming to pulverize the Yankees, in fact, their fire had much less effect than could be seen from Alexander's vantage.

 Throughout the bombardment, there turned out to be very few casualties among the Union infantry, who were able to hug the ground behind the walls, rocks and entrenchments they had dug that morning.
 In fact, the farther forward they were, the safer they turned out to be.
 General Gibbon and his aide, realizing this, went all the way forward past the wall and sat down under the shade of a tree to enjoy the fireworks show in safety.